2009 Vuelta a España, Stage 12 to Stage 21: Stage 13

-This is undoubtedly the queen stage of the 2009 Vuelta.
+This is the queen stage of the 2009 Vuelta.
 The special-category Alto de Sierra Nevada at the finish is, at 2,520 metres, the highest point reached in the race.
-But it is far from all this course has to offer – the deceptively difficult and steep third-category Alto de Berja comes almost immediately and is followed by the first-category Puerto de la Ragua.
+But it is far from all this course has to offer – the difficult and steep third-category Alto de Berja comes almost immediately and is followed by the first-category Puerto de la Ragua.
 The Vuelta has never before gone over the Puerto de la Ragua from this side, and it is more difficult than climbing it from the opposite side.
 Another first-category climb, the Alto de Monachil, occurs near the end of the stage, though it is essentially just the halfway point to the Alto de Sierra Nevada.